Donald Trump May Have Just Violated The First Amendment By Kicking CNN’s Jim Acosta Out, Experts Say

 “If a journalist were barred from being present at a public event because of his or her supposed political orientation a serious First Amendment challenge could follow,” he said.

-It remains to be seen if Acosta, or CNN, decide to move the courts because of what happened, but in case they do, the President might be ruled to have violated the most essential tenet of American democracy.
+It remains to be seen if Acosta and CNN decide to move the courts because of what happened, but in case they do, the president might be ruled to have violated the most essential tenet of American democracy.